-Stop that Skype install!
-Here are the chat apps you should be using on Windows or MacOS
+Miss AIM?
+These are the best desktop chat clients to use today

 Discord

-If Slack is the best choice for the workplace, then Discord is the best for basically everything else.
-Designed as a text and voice chat client with gamers in mind, Discord provides a feature set that should be familiar to Slack users, or anyone who’s been a member of a guild in World of Warcraft.
-Don’t deny it — we’ve all been there.
+If Slack is the best choice for the workplace, then Discord is the best solution for gamers.
+Discord provides a feature set that should be familiar to Slack users, or anyone who’s been a member of a guild in World of Warcraft.

 Discord is less formal than other chat apps, which is refreshing since the current market is very business-oriented.
 But that doesn’t mean it isn’t powerful.
 Featuring robust chat support and a built-in Streamer-mode, this is a finely-crafted application that puts apps like Skype to shame.
 Unlike other popular chat apps, you only need to create one username from which you can join multiple different “servers” at a time.
 No need to create a work login, or a personal login — it’s the same one used across the entire platform.

 Once you create or join a server, you can set up individual channels for specific topics, and even join each one like a no-fuss conference call.
 It’s reliable, attractive, and well-designed.
 Best of all, it just works.